Candiria: History

 On September 9, 2002, Candiria was in a serious accident near Cleveland, Ohio while driving their touring van.
 A tractor trailer rear-ended the band's equipment trailer, which then caused the van to flip over several times, eventually landing on its roof.
 Four members of the band were ejected from the vehicle, and all members plus their driver were hospitalized for serious injuries.
 Candiria then went through a long and painful recovery period.
-The band were rumored to be paid $29 million in compensation (pending appeal).
+The band was rumored to be paid $29 million in compensation (pending appeal).

 Candiria reemerged in 2004 with the album What Doesn't Kill You..., the cover of which features a photo of the band's van after the 2002 accident.
 The album indicated a more melodic direction for the band, which received varying amounts of criticism and praise from different sides.
 The album reached No. 47 on the Billboard Independent Albums chart.
 John LaMacchia temporarily quit the band for personal reasons after the album's release.
 Their next album Kiss the Lie was delayed for several years as the band continued to recover from the 2002 accident.
 LaMacchia returned during the recording process, but guitarist Eric Matthews quit the band, due in part to the continuing effects of his injuries.
 Drummer Kenneth Schalk departed during this period as well.

 By March 2009, Carley Coma and John LaMacchia were the only remaining members of Candiria.
 Coma had stated that any future Candiria efforts would most likely be electronica-based projects as they were without a rhythm section.
 However, bassist Michael MacIvor had been helping out since 2007 and became a permanent member in 2009.
 Guitarist Eddie Ortiz also joined during this period, and original drummer Kenneth Schalk returned to the band.
 Their sixth studio album Kiss the Lie was released in 2009.
 Also starting in 2009, LaMacchia and Schalk created a series of albums titled Toying with the Insanities in which old Candiria songs are remixed in collaboration with notable DJs and producers.

 Original guitarist Chris Puma died of undisclosed causes on September 20, 2009.
 On April 29, 2014, Candiria released a two track 7-inch entitled Invaders, their first new material in five years.
 In April and May 2015 Candiria made their first live appearances in New York City in a decade.
 Kenneth Schalk quit the band again due to family commitments in July 2016, and was replaced by Danny Grossarth.
 Guitarist Eddie Ortiz also quit the band during this period and was replaced by Julio Arias.
 Candiria signed with Metal Blade Records in 2015.
 Their seventh full-length album While They Were Sleeping was released in October 2016.
 They played on the Vans Warped Tour in 2017.